KDE/digikam-doc/post_processing/metadata_editor.rst

 The **Identify subject of content** checkbox allows to edit the categories list used to classify the content.
 On the right a text field allows to enter a new category ID, limited to 3 characters.

-On the bottom the **Supplemental categories** checkbox allows to edit a a new supplemental category of content.
+On the bottom the **Supplemental categories** checkbox allows to edit a new supplemental category of content.
 This field is limited to 32 characters.
 Use **Add** button to append the new values to the list. **Delete** button removes an entry from the list and **Replace** button changes the current selected item on the list with the edited values.

 .. figure:: images/metadata_editor_iptc_categories.webp
     :alt: